danielsaidi/OnboardingKit/README.md

 Tutti comes with a set of built-in hint types that can be used for different purposes.

-Check out [this guide][Hints] for more information on how to create and present hints.
+Check out [this hint guide][Hints] for more information on how to create and present hints.

 ## Tutorials

 Tutti comes with a set of built-in tutorial types that can be used for different purposes.

-Check out [this guide][Tutorials] for more information on how to create and present tutorials.
+Check out [this tutorial guide][Tutorials] for more information on how to create and present tutorials.

 ## Demo App